barsoom/auctionet_single_sign_on_plug/README.md

 A library to add user authentication though Auctionet Admin SSO to phoenix apps.

-See it in action in the [example app on heroku](https://auctionet-phoenix-sso-example.herokuapp.com).

 Update this readme if anything is unclear.

 ## How to get started in dev in a phoenix app